 Prostate cancer is the most common type of cancer among men and the second most deadly.
 Prostate tumours develop predominantly in men over the age of 50.
 In general, this type of cancer grows very slowly, but tends to metastasise (i.e., the tumour spreads to other parts of the body).
 The earlier a prostate tumour is detected and treated, the greater the chances of recovery.

 The prostate (prostate gland) is located below the bladder and surrounds the urethra.
 The gland produces a secretion that is expelled together with sperm during ejaculation.
 As men grow older, their prostate often becomes enlarged.
 This benign prostate enlargement results in similar symptoms to those caused by prostate cancer, but it should not be confused with cancer.

 The exact reasons why prostate cancer develops are still largely unknown.
 Men with a family history of prostate cancer (among first-degree relatives) have an increased risk of developing the disease.
-There is also evidence that consuming large amounts of meat can increase the risk of prostate cancer.
+In addition, there are indications that high meat and alcohol consumption may also increase the risk of disease.